Ed1123/100-days-of-code/log.md

 **Thoughts:** A productive day at work doing some Python code with pandas and excel and csv files.
 Those kinds of tasks always cheers me up.

+### Day 41: February 25, 2020 (Master theorem)

+**Today's Progress**: Studied the master theorem in depth.
+It helps a lot to understand better how divide and conquer trees and its recursive times work.

+**Thoughts:** More python at work!
+I’ve got some more interesting work for tomorrow.
+Though, today was a really really tiring day.